=

 HOMEWORK:

 A) Use your class note summaries as a primary source of information when preparing for exams.
 Throughout the semester, you should prepare summaries, in your own words, of your lecture notes in the form of outlines you generate.
 DO NOT just reread your lecture notes.
 See "3) Be the best student you can be all semester" below for more details.
 You need to be doing this during the entire semester.
-You might want to check out this reaction summary that many students find helpful as you review.

 B) Watch lectures again and take notes to review what you do not understand.
 Use the Rules Of The Day as a guide to help you find which sections of old lectures you need to rewatch.
 Consider rewatching them at increased speed to save time.
 Previous classes say this really works.